florimondmanca/awesome-asgi/README.md

 - [Responder](https://responder.readthedocs.io/en/latest/) - A familiar HTTP Service Framework for Python, powered by Starlette.
 - [Sanic](https://sanicframework.org/) - Sanic is a Python 3.6+ web server and web framework that's written to go fast.
 It allows the usage of the async/await syntax added in Python 3.5, which makes your code non-blocking and speedy.
 Supports HTTP and WebSockets.
 - [Starlette](https://www.starlette.io/) - Starlette is a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services.
 Supports HTTP and WebSockets.
+- [Tonberry](https://ayehavgunne.github.io/Tonberry/) - Tonberry is an ASGI framework that takes a class based approach to routing.
+Influenced by CherryPy but made compatible with asyncio and WebSockets.

 ## Authentication